-ALWAYS KEEP THE FUEL LOAD BELOW THE TERTIARY PORTS AT REAR OF THE STOVE.

-Only use fuels approved for use on heating stoves.
+ALWAYS KEEP THE FUEL LOAD BELOW THE TERTIARY PORTS AT THE REAR OF STOVE.
+Only use fuels approved for use on wood stoves.

-Do not burn liquid fuels, driftwood, finished wood, sawn wood, pallet wood, chipboard/plywood varnished wood or plastic coated wood, wood treated with preservatives, or any household waste.
+Do not burn liquid fuels, drift wood, finished wood, sawn wood, pallet wood, chipboard/plywood ,varnished wood or plastic coated wood, wood treated with preservatives, or any house hold waste.

-DO NOT EXCEED SPECIFIED FUEL WEIGHTS (SEE pg.7).
+DO NOT EXCEED SPECIFIED FUEL WEIGHTS (See pg.6).
 DO NOT RUN AT FULL OUTPUT FOR EXTENDED PERIODS OF TIME.
 DO NOT BURN HOUSE COAL.
 DO NOT BURN HOUSEHOLD WASTE.
 THIS APPLIANCE IS NOT AN INCINERATOR.

 MENDIP STOVES RECOMMEND THE USE OF A FLUE THERMOSTAT TO CHECK YOUR STOVE IS NOT OVERHEATING.
-PLACE THE FLUE THERMOSTAT DIRECTLY ABOVE THE COLLAR OF THE STOVE AND REFER TO THE TEMPERATURE GAUGE ON PAGE 6.
+PLACE THE FLUE THERMOSTAT DIRECTLY ABOVE THE COLLAR OF THE STOVE AND REFER TO THE TEMPERATURE GAUGE ON PAGE 5.